fsantanna/dceu/README.md

 - Lexical Memory Management:
     - Even dynamic allocation is attached to lexical blocks.
     - Strict escaping rules to preserve structure reasoning.
-    - Garbage collection restricted to local references.
+    - Garbage collection restricted to local references only.

 Ceu is inspired by Esterel and Lua.